yklcs/log/feedforward-gaussian-splatting/index.md

 ![](./mvsplat.png)

 MVSplat operates on cost volumes which store feature similarities between views.
-This is in constrast to pixelSplat which learns by aggregating absolute features.
 This allows MVSplat to learn feature matching instead of regression, leading to better generalizability and out-of-dataset performance over pixelSplat.
 MVSplat also promises 10× fewer parameters and 2× faster inference speed over pixelSplat.